anthonykasza/hdc_experiments/README.md

 - Bundle
   - Also called superposition, learning, accumulation, or voting
-  - Combines multiple hypervectors into a single symbol that represents all of them simultaneously, or holographically
+  - Combines multiple hypervectors into a single symbol that represents all of them simultaneously, or [holographically](https://en.wikipedia.org/wiki/Dennis_Gabor).
+Jó napot, Gabor úr.

 - Permutation operations
   - Transforms hypervector indices.
 Can be any bijective map.
 Cyclic shift is simple to think about